Septillion24/bretonnia-feedback/README.md

 ## Welcome

-The main repository for the Bretonnia website is private for security reasons, so this repository was created entirely to allow for feedback for the creation of git issues.
+The main repository for the Bretonnia website is private for security reasons, so this repository was created entirely to allow for feedback through the creation of git issues.

 ### If you have an issue...